ExplodingKetchup/grpc-auto-test/README.md

 - Not tested on Windows yet
 - The app is not portable yet: the working directory when launching CoreService must be grpc-auto-test home directory

-## Future developments
-- RPC call with compression
-- RPC call with authentication
-- Test other options of protobuf message definition (e.g. Map type, packed repeated fields)
-- Test with proto2 syntax
-- Containerize CoreService

-(See TODO for more, although the ones listed here have the highest priority)